JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lab.md

 # Lab 4: Packages, Tests, Continuous Integration

 In this lab you will practice common development workflows in Julia.
-At the end of the labe you will have
+At the end of the lab you will have
 - Your own package called `Ecosystem.jl` which you can conveniently install in any Julia REPL
 - Tests for the major functionality of your package
 - Set up continuous integration (CI) via Github Actions to automatically execute your tests